prabhavk/mst-backbone-repo/README.md

 alignment.fas: a multiple sequence alignment file in FASTA format

 tree.newick: a phylogenetic tree in NEWICK format.
+The input tree is re-rooted such that BIC is minimized.

 Parameters: